zaproxy/zaproxy-website/site/content/blog/2020-03-09-zap-ssrf-setup/index.md

     ```

 ## Conclusion
-While other vulnerability scanners like Burp Suite have an external server ([Collaborator](https://portswigger.net/burp/documentation/collaborator)) which facilitate reception of requests from the “victim” server, ZAP still lacks that functionality.
+While other vulnerability scanners like Burp Suite have an external server ([Collaborator](https://portswigger.net/burp/documentation/collaborator)) which facilitate reception of requests from the target server, ZAP still lacks that functionality.
 Luckily it can be obtained with this easy trick.
-This solution still lacks the ability to log DNS requests that can be used for out of band (OOB) tests, which may be necessary when the “victim” app/system blocks outbound HTTP/HTTPS connections.
+This solution still lacks the ability to log DNS requests that can be used for out of band (OOB) tests, which may be necessary when the target app/system blocks outbound HTTP/HTTPS connections.